sonic-net/SONiC/doc/Sonic-mclag-hld.md

 4 ARP information: ARP entries learned from kernel will be synced up with peer.
 The peer will update kernel as dynamically learned ARP once the ARP is synced via ICCP.

-5 FDB information: FDB entries learned from MC-LAG enabled port-channel will be synced up with peer.
+5 FDB information: FDB entries will be synced up with peer.

 ICCP lite only supports port-configuration/state sync up for MC-LAG enabled ports.
 We don’t sync the static IP address, if a static IP address is configured on MC-LAG enabled PortChannel in one peer, the same IP address must be configured on the same PortChannel in another peer.